aws-solutions-library-samples/guidance-for-container-runtime-security-monitoring-with-cncf-falco-and-aws-security-hub/README.md

 information from the problematic component (CloudWatch and Lambda log files, various metrics and logs from EKS clusters etc.) and review them for error messages, then contact AWS Support if needed.

-Lambda security log event transformation and import function Python code has been verified for Runtime 3.8 running on x86_64 architecture:
+Lambda security log event transformation and import function Python code has been verified for Runtime 3.8 and 3.9 running on x86_64 architecture:

 <img src="images/Lambda_runtime_environment.jpg" width="70%" >
 <!-- ![](images/image17.png) <br/-->
 Figure 18: Lambda function runtime settings in AWS Console
 <br/><br/>
-Setting up “Update runtime version” to Auto should ensure that when Python runtime environment gets deprecated, it would be automatically updated for this function which should keep it working.
+NOTE: Setting up “Update runtime version” to Auto should ensure that when Python runtime environment gets deprecated, it would be automatically updated for this function which should keep it working.

 Since CNCF Falco is an Open Source project, for troubleshooting Falco components for please follow the project repository for